takameyer/atlas-hivemq-atlas-expo-demo/README.md

    ```

 3. Choose a platform to run the app from the command line.
+NOTE: For iOS simulator, you can run the location simulation under Feature/Location.
+This will simulate changes of position in the app.

 In the output, you'll find options to open the app in a